aragon/developer-portal/docs/osx/03-reference-guide/utils/protocol/ProtocolVersion.md

 | Output | Type       | Description |
 | ------ | ---------- | ----------- |
 | `0`    | `uint8[3]` |             |

+_This version number is not to be confused with the `release` and `build` numbers found in the `Version.Tag` struct inside the `PluginRepo` contract being used to version plugin setup and associated plugin implementation contracts._

 <!--CONTRACT_END-->